 Latest Storm Updates

-In the meantime, make sure to check the National Hurricane Center for the latest updates on any tropical storms or hurricane that form in the Atlantic over the next few weeks and months.
+You can also check the National Hurricane Center for the latest updates on any tropical storms or hurricanes that form in the Atlantic or Caribbean over the next few weeks and months.

 When is Hurricane Season in Orlando?